quillopy/quillopy-mcp/README.md

    }
    ```

-3. Save the file - Continue will automatically refresh to apply the new configuration
+3. Save the file - Continue will automatically refresh to apply the new configuration.
+If the changes don't take effect immediately, try restarting your IDE.

-## Development

-- Source code is in the `src/` directory
-- TypeScript configuration in `tsconfig.json`
-- Built files are generated in the `build/` directory (not included in Git)